Alexander the Great. Even though he lived on this Earth for only 33 years, some 2,300 years ago, we have yet to forget his name and legendary battles.

 He dedicated his life to the struggle against insurmountable odds.
 And he became great because he surmounted them all.

-Fighting for your dreams
+Fight for your dreams

 Growing up, I always had to fight to get people to listen to me.
 A sickly boy, fragile to the point of almost dying a few times even before my sixth birthday, my first dream was to be able to talk to anyone about anything.